 - 3 points per $1 spent on all other purchases

 If you’re interested in earning Hilton points, this is the card for you.
-Figure that Hilton points can be worth 0.5 cents each.
-For all your spending, you’d be earning 1.5 cents per dollar.
-Now you could be earning up to 2 cents per dollar with a cash back card so you really have to decide if you want to earn Hilton points or cash.
+Figure that Hilton points are worth at least 0.5 cents each.
+For all your spending, you’re earning 1.5 cents per dollar.
+Now you could be earning up to 2 cents per dollar with a cashback card, so you really have to decide if you want to earn Hilton points or cash.

-The Hilton Aspire AMEX also has a number of valuable benefits.
+The Hilton Aspire AMEX also has many valuable benefits.

 - As mentioned before, AMEX Aspire cardholders are granted immediate Hilton Honors Diamond status, which includes free breakfast and lounge access.
 Free breakfast at Hilton properties might not actually be free, as we found out at a Walforf=Astoria property.

 - Cardholders get a free weekend night upon signing up and every year upon renewal.
 If you spend $60,000 on the card, you get an additional free night.
-There are some Hilton hotels that are excluded from this benefit.
+Some Hilton hotels are excluded from this benefit.